Lifestohack/global-commons/README.md

 # Global-Commons
-Simple Framework for everyday Java Projects
+Simple Maven Framework for everyday Maven or Java Projects

+-> Read Files
+-> CSV To Excel Converter
+-> Create a new Excel File

+#To Dos
+-> Excel to CSV Converter